kreait/code-challenge-event-sourcing/README.md

 ## Possible use cases

-Please not that these use cases and the proposed features are meant only to give you an idea on what _could_ be required - they are not required in the scope of this challenge.
+Please note that these use cases and the proposed features are meant only to give you an idea on what _could_ be required - they are not required in the scope of this challenge.
 Remember: this is for you, not for anybody else!